FrostSource/HLACaptionReplacer/README.md

         # center centre
         # dialog dialogue

-    **Cautionary note:** Define directives will affect other directives, meaning define or and name is very important.
+    **Cautionary note:** Define directives will affect other directives, meaning define order and name are very important.
 This can be useful for creating template defines (see this example).